sophigba/Ideal-studios-cloud-migration/README.md

 *  `Safety`: AWS Backup provides the ultimate insurance policy.

- Files 1-X contains the specific steps taken from start to finish in to achieve this.
+ Files 1-X contains the specific steps taken from start to finish in order to achieve this.